Behavioral Health and Wellness Team

 Lupe received both her Bachelor of Arts in Spanish and her Master’s Degree in Professional Counseling from West Texas A&M University in Canyon, Texas.
 She received her state license in 2001 and is also a State Approved LPC supervisor.

-Lupe has worked with clients with a wide variety of issues such as anxiety, depression, bipolar, grief, trauma, adjustment, divorce and other mental and behavioral problems.
+Lupe has worked with clients with a wide variety of issues such as anxiety, depression, bipolar, grief, trauma, adjustment, divorce, and other mental and behavioral problems.
 She was an approved Cognitive Behavior Therapist via the Beck Institute while employed at Texas Panhandle Centers.
 She has been trained in Trauma-Focused Cognitive Behavior Therapy and is completing consultation hours.
 She is working on completing consultation hours in Eye Movement Desensitization and Reprocessing as part of training completion.

-Lupe serves as Team Leader for Texas Panhandle Centers Disaster Team; formerly the Red Cross Mental Health Team.She also services as a Batterer’s Intervention Program Facilitator and has been trained and approved as a Youth Mental Health First Aid Instructor.
+Lupe is also a Batterer’s Intervention Program Facilitator and has been trained and approved as a Youth Mental Health First Aid Instructor.